Lorenzo Braccini

 Alba is one of those cities not to be missed if you are in these areas.
 It is especially famous for its truffles, but also for its chocolate and you might consider a visit to the local chocolate shops.
 Another jewel is the Castle of Serralunga d'Alba, an imposing medieval fortress that dominates the surrounding landscape.
 This well-preserved castle offers a window into the history of the region and offers spectacular views of the surrounding vineyards.

-2. In April visit Lake Como
+2. In April visit Lake Como, when the nature blows in pastel hues

 Lake Como, Lombardia, Italy